Rain moves in for your Wednesday afternoon

-Highs for today are in the mid-to upper 80s and the heat index puts us in the upper 90s lower 100s.
+Highs for today are in the mid-to-upper 80s and the heat index puts us in the upper 90s.

 Hot and muggy for the afternoon and early evening and that humidity will stick with us for the remainder of the week.